Online Caching with Optimistic Learning: Caching with non-volatile predictions

 $R_{T}^{(o)}$ is hard to calculate as it depends on both, prediction $\{\tilde{c}_t\}_t$, and the relationship between $c_{1:t}$ and $c_t$.
 However, we can easily deduce lower and upper bounds.
 Since $c_t$ and $\tilde{c}_t$ represent the utility of one request to a file, each term of the optimistic regret can be maximally $w$.
 Hence, we have that $R_{T}^{(o)}\! \in\! [-wT, wT]$, and:

 For $R_T^{(u)}$, we use the OGA bound \cite[Thm.
 4.14]{orabona2021modern} tailored to the simplex decision set.
-Using $\eta_t^{(u)}\! =\! \frac{1}{w\sqrt{t}}$, and $\|l_t\| \! \leq \! w\sqrt{2}$: Substituting \eqref{eq:minrange} and \eqref{eq:weights_bound} in \eqref{eq:comp_reg} gives the bound. \end{proof}
+Using $\eta_t^{(u)}\! =\! \frac{1}{w\sqrt{t}}$, and $\|l_t\| \! \leq \! \sqrt{2}w$: Substituting \eqref{eq:minrange} and \eqref{eq:weights_bound} in \eqref{eq:comp_reg} gives the bound. \end{proof}

 \textbf{Discussion}.
-The regret in Theorem \ref{th:regret3} can now be \emph{strictly} negative for perfect predictions, which is tighter than OBC.
-In general, however, the regret can be an additive factor of $2w\sqrt{2T}$ (the first term) worse compared to OBC\footnote{Note that the OBC bound in Theorem $1$ reduces to $2w\sqrt{2CT}$ under the single-cache settings adopted in this section.}, i.e., still $O(\sqrt{T})$.
-Overall, the bound is essentially the aggregate of two terms, the first, $2w\sqrt{2T}$, is a worst-case bound for finding the best expert, i.e., $R_{T}^{(u)}$.
-In cases where the best expert is obvious, e.g., due to consistent predictions which make $l_t$ similar, it would be a loose upper bound and its actual value is negligible compared to the second term.
-The second term is the regret of the best expert, $\min \left\{ R_{T}^{(p)} , R_{T}^{(o)} \right\}$, and falls in a range that depends on predictions' quality at each step.
-Thus, if the optimistic expert is better than the best-in-hindsight solution, this $\min$ term will be negative.
+The regret in Theorem \ref{th:regret3} can now be \emph{strictly} negative for perfect predictions, which is tighter than $\pi_{obc}$.
+In general, however, the regret bound can be worse than that of $\pi_{obc}$.
+Namely, $R_T^{(xc)}$ is bounded by $2w\sqrt{2T} + 2\sqrt{2}w\sqrt{CT}$, while in the single cache case $R_T$ is bounded by $2\sqrt{2C}\sqrt{\sum_t\|c_t-\tilde c_t\|^2}$, which might be better or worse that $R_T^{(xc)}$, depending on the number of steps with accurate predictions.
+In all cases, $R_T^{(xc)}=O(\sqrt{T})$.
+An additional point to highlight is that the first term, $2w\sqrt{2T}$, is a worst-case bound for finding the best expert, i.e., $R_{T}^{(u)}$.
+In request sequences where the best expert is easily identifiable, e.g., due to consistent predictions which make $l_t$ similar, it would be a loose upper bound and its actual value is constant (negligible) compared to the second term $\min \left\{ R_{T}^{(p)} , R_{T}^{(o)} \right\}$.
+This second term is the regret of the best expert, and falls in a range that depends on predictions' quality at each step.
+Thus, if the optimistic expert is better than the best-in-hindsight solution, this $\min$ term will be negative for some request sequences.